Willygo06/JobBoard/README.md

 # Project Title

-**Welcome to the Job Board project led by Clément Lores and Wilfried Gomes-Fortes.
+**Welcome to the Job Board project led by Clément Lores and Wilfried Gomes Fortes.
 Students at Epitech Nice.**